Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Audino.md

 ---
 Ability1: Inner Focus
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME531M.png
+BookShinyImageName: HOME531M_s.png
 BoxSprite: SRD-BoxSprite-audino-mega.png
+DexCategory: Hearing Pokemon
+DexDescription: The power of the Mega Stone increases the purity of this Pokemon, revealing its Fairy type.
+It is so caring and protective of its trainer that it can hear its cries for help from miles away.
+It loves to soothe and care for others.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 15
+  Feet: 4.9
+  Meters: 1.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-audino-mega.png
 Learnset: '[[SRD-Mega-Audino-Learnset]]'
 Legendary: 'No'
 Name: Mega-Audino
 Number: 531
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: audino-mega.png
 Type1: Normal
 Type2: Fairy
+Weight:
+  Hectograms: 320
+  Kilograms: 32.0
+  Pounds: 70.5
 ---

 #PokeroleSRD/Pokedex